kubernetes-sigs/jobset/keps/104-StartupPolicy/README.md

 ### Risks and Mitigations

-To avoid the JobSet become a half-baked workflow manager, we will not allow for starting particular replicated jobs.
+To avoid the JobSet become a half-baked workflow manager, the API will not allow describing DAGs.
+The goal is to focus on supporting startup sequence that HPC and ML training jobs typically require.

 ## Design Details